 Feel free to create a marbled look with this blue cake recipe by mixing the powder a little less and letting it swirl throughout the batter.

 Finally, allow the cakes to cool completely before frosting.
-Make a blue and white cake by topping with a vanilla buttercream frosting.
+Make a blue and white cake by topping with a vegan vanilla frosting.